 How to Increase Inventory Space

-It can be time-consuming to hunt down the proper materials, but Horizon Zero Dawn provides an ingame tool to make it easier.
-You can set an Errand by pressing Square on the item you wish to upgrade, and it will mark the needed materials as a checklist on your UI.
+It can be time-consuming to hunt down the proper materials, but Horizon Zero Dawn provides an in-game tool to make it easier.
+You can set an Errand by pressing the appropriate button on the item you wish to upgrade.
+This will mark the needed materials as a checklist on your UI.
 If you need machine parts, it will guide you toward a known area with those machines.
 If you only need animal parts, they are not marked with a waypoint, but look for a spot of wilderness.
 Every animal species in Horizon frequents the forests, so going there and scanning the area will eventually pull up the ones you need.